Clean Energy Future

 As directed by President Biden’s Executive Order 14008, Tackling the Climate Crisis at Home and Abroad, the Interior Department has partnered with other federal agencies to increase renewable energy production on public lands and waters —including a commitment to deploy 30 gigawatts of offshore wind by 2030, 15 gigawatts of floating offshore wind by 2035, and a target goal of permitting at least 25 gigawatts of onshore renewable energy by 2025.

-To facilitate this transition to clean energy and meet our ambitious goals, the Department has announced a new offshore wind leasing strategy, which includes holding up to seven new offshore wind lease sales by 2025.
+To facilitate this transition to clean energy and meet our ambitious goals, the Department has announced a new five-year offshore wind leasing schedule, which includes up to 12 potential offshore wind energy lease sales through 2028.
 This strategy provides two crucial ingredients for success: more certainty for industry, and transparency for our stakeholders and ocean users.

-Since the start of the Biden-Harris administration, the Department has approved the nation's first six commercial scale offshore wind projects, held three offshore wind lease auctions – including a record-breaking sale offshore New York and the first-ever sale offshore the Pacific and Gulf Coasts, initiated environmental review of 10 offshore wind projects, and advanced the process to explore additional Wind Energy Areas in Oregon, Gulf of Maine and Central Atlantic.
-The Department has also taken steps to evolve its approach to offshore wind to drive towards union-built projects and a domestic based supply chain.
+Since the start of the Biden-Harris administration, the Department has approved the nation's first eight commercial scale offshore wind projects, held four offshore wind lease auctions – including a record-breaking sale offshore New York and the first-ever sales offshore the Pacific and Gulf Coasts, and advanced the process to establish additional Wind Energy Areas in Oregon, Gulf of Maine and the Central Atlantic.
+The Department has also taken steps to grow a sustainable offshore wind industry by encouraging the use of project labor agreements, strengthening workforce training, bolstering a domestic supply chain, and through enhanced engagement with Tribes, fisheries, underserved communities and ocean users.

 The demand for renewable energy has never been greater.
 The technological advances, increased interest, cost effectiveness, and tremendous economic potential make these projects a promising path for diversifying our national energy portfolio while at the same time combatting climate change and investing in communities.